VanshSaraf/VanshSaraf/README.md

 # 💫 About Me:
-💫 About Me: 💻 Currently in Full Stack Website Development<br>🎢 Open to discussing new opportunities<br> ⚓ Tackling challenging projects<br>🌐Connecting with like-minded professionals.
+💫 About Me: 💻 Currently in Full Stack Web Development<br>🎢 Open to discussing new opportunities<br> ⚓ Tackling challenging projects<br>🌐Connecting with like-minded professionals.

 ## 🌐 Socials: